 They took his company.
 They took his patents.
 They took his evidence.
 They never took his ability to build.

-In 1992, he published the world's first mobile email client.
+In 1993, he published the world's first mobile email client.
 In 1995, he conceived the first mobile app.
-In 1996, his technology powered ZAZ — the largest ISP in the world — with 400,000 users across Brazil accessing email by voice before AT&T had even entered the ISP market.
+In 1996, his technology handled 400,000 concurrent users for ZAZ in Brazil.
 In 2002, it powered 15 million subscribers on SFR.
 A $17 billion acquisition needed his case to disappear before it could close.

 In 2026, the man the New York Times identified as the prior art that could have invalidated an entire patent empire18 is still writing code.
 Still building infrastructure.
 Still refusing to be bought, broken, or silenced.